Evidence Generation Bootcamp FAQs

 Additional virtual one-to-one meetings, expert sessions and peer support opportunities will be arranged further to these times.

-Why is DigitalHealth.London launching this new programme?
+Why is DigitalHealth.London running this programme?

 Is the programme run face-to-face or virtually?